Kalyn’s Kitchen Picks: Penzey’s Turkey Soup Base

 - If you’re lucky enough to have a Penzey’s store where you live, just go there and get some.
 (Salt Lake used to have one, but it closed.)

-- And now you can also order Penzeys Turkey Soup Base (affiliate link) from Amazon.com, which is the way I usually do it.
+- And now you can also order Penzeys Turkey Base (affiliate link) from Amazon.com, which is the way I usually do it.

-Why is Penzey’s Turkey Soup Base So Good?
+Why is Penzey’s Turkey Base So Good?

-Don’t confuse this turkey soup base with those horrid packets of turkey gravy mix that come in the turkey!
+Don’t confuse this turkey base with those horrid packets of turkey gravy mix that come in the turkey!
 The first ingredient in this product is cooked turkey meat.
 For anyone who’s even the slightest bit gravy-challenged, this will help you make the best turkey gravy you’ve ever made.
-And the Penzey’s turkey base is low enough in carbs that you can add a tablespoon or two to a batch of turkey gravy without adding too many carbs.
+And the Penzey’s turkey base is low enough in carbs that you can add a tablespoon or two to a batch of turkey gravy without adding many carbs.

-- If you don’t mind a thin gravy, you can make amazing-tasting gravy just by adding little bit of Penzeys Turkey Soup Base the pan juices from the roasted turkey and then simmering on low until it’s reduced and slightly thickened.
+- If you don’t mind a thin gravy, you can make amazing-tasting gravy just by adding little bit of Penzeys Turkey Base to the pan juices from the roasted turkey and then simmering on low until it’s reduced and slightly thickened.
 This is probably my preferred method.

-- I’ve had turkey gravy made with Arrowroot Powder (affiliate link) which thickens like cornstarch but needs a a much smaller amount.
+- I’ve had turkey gravy made with Arrowroot Powder (affiliate link) which thickens like cornstarch but needs a much smaller amount.
 But the arrowroot starch gives the food a shiny look, which some people might not like for gravy, and there are also some tricks to using it successfully.

 - Ketologic makes low-carb turkey gravy with heavy cream and Xanthan gum, but I haven’t tried that method.
 I’d definitely add just a little Penzey’s Turkey Soup Base for a stronger turkey flavor.

 - My PCOS Kitchen makes Paleo Turkey Giblet Gravy with Tapioca Starch (affiliate link) and this gravy is low in carbs.
-Again, I’d add a little Penzey’s Turkey Soup Base.
+Again, I’d add a little Penzey’s Turkey Base.

 Recipes Using Penzey’s Turkey Soup Base: